Alberto-SC/Game-Of-life/README.md

 ### Built With

-All proyect was build with native HTML canvas for the principal simulation with the use of a datastructure called QuadTree and D3.js for charts and graphs and a implementation
+All proyect was build with native HTML canvas for the principal simulation with the use of a datastructure called QuadTree and D3.js for charts and graphs

 * [D3.js](https://d3js.org)